Before the Bell: What every Canadian investor needs to know today

 "A neutral BoC has taken the wind out of CAD's sails," Societe Generale's Kit Juckes said in a morning currency note.

 The day range on the loonie so far Thursday is 77.92 cents to 78.21 cents.
 Statistics Canada releases October building permit figures, but the numbers aren't expected to have much market impact.
+(Permits rose 3.5 per cent in October, the agency said.)

 A Reuters poll released Thursday suggested that the Canadian dollar is likely to strengthen in the coming year as uncertainty over trade lifts and a stronger economy boosts inflation.
 The poll of 40 foreign exchange strategists forecast that the loonie will climb to about 78.74 cents in a month.
 The currency is expected to climb to about 80 cents over the next 12 months, the poll found.